haxagoncz/docs/en/challenge/formatting.md

 You can also define extra options with the `options` attribute.
 (A string with json encoded options) The options can be found [here](https://asciinema.org/docs/embedding)

 ## Conditional rendering
-With the \<ip> placeholder, you might be wondering how to show your custom message when the challenge isn't running or foesn't have IP yet.
+With the \<ip> placeholder, you might be wondering how to show your custom message when the challenge isn't running or doesn't have IP yet.
 That's where conditional rendering comes in, anything you put inside \<if> element that has a valid condition will only be shown if the condition is true.
 Currently you can only use that for challenge's IP.

 ```md